 Each analyst in the laboratory should conduct an IDC at least once before analyzing any sample to demonstrate proficiency in performing the method and obtaining acceptable results for each analyte.
-The IDC also is used to demonstrate that a laboratory's modifications to a method will produce results as precise and accurate as those produced by the reference method.
-As a minimum, include a reagent blank and at least four LFBs at a concentration between one and 10 times the MDL and the midpoint of the calibration curve (or other level specified in the method).
+The IDC also is used to demonstrate that a laboratory's modifications to a method produces results as precise and accurate as those produced by the reference method.
+As a minimum, include a reagent blank and at least 4 LFBs at a concentration between 1 to 10 times the MDL and the midpoint of the calibration curve (or other level specified in the method).
 Run the IDC after analyzing all required calibration standards.
 Ensure that the reagent blank does not contain any analyte of interest at a concentration greater than half the lowest calibration point (or other level specified in the method).
 Ensure that precision and accuracy (percent recovery) calculated for LFBs are within the acceptance criteria listed in the method of choice or generated by the laboratory (if there are no established mandatory criteria).

-To establish laboratory-generated accuracy and precision limits, calculate the upper and lower control limits from the mean and standard deviation of percent recovery for \geq 20 data points:
+To establish laboratory-generated accuracy and precision limits, calculate the upper and lower control limits from the mean and standard deviation of percent recovery for 20 data points:

-Upper control limit = Mean + 3(Standard deviation)

-Lower control limit = Mean - 3(Standard deviation)
+Upper control limit = mean + 3(standard deviation) Lower control limit = mean - 3(standard deviation)

 In the absence of established mandatory criteria, use laboratory-generated acceptance criteria for the IDC or else obtain acceptance criteria from a proficiency testing (PT) provider on PT studies and translate the data to percent recovery limits per analyte and method of choice.
-Ensure that lab-generated criteria are at least as tight as PT-study criteria, which are typically based on either multiple lab results.
+Ensure that lab-generated criteria are at least as tight as PT-study criteria, which are typically based on multiple laboratory results.